7 Best Houston Family Vacations: Top Day Trips & Weekend Family Getaways Near Houston

 Jellystone Park in Waller, TX

-Families can camp their hearts out at Jellystone Park located in the city of Waller, TX, 51 minutes away from Houston via US 290 W. Visitors have numerous camping options ranging from tent site rentals, premium RV pull-through site rentals, or even cabin rentals.
+Families can camp their hearts out at Jellystone Park, located in the city of Waller, TX, 51 minutes away from Houston via US 290 W. Visitors have numerous camping options ranging from tent site rentals, premium RV pull-through site rentals, or even cabin rentals.

+Jellystone is packed with activities the whole family can enjoy.
 Attractions include a year-round water park with splash pads, a lazy river, multiple pools and slides, paddleboats, and a fishing lake.
 Travelers can also enjoy mini-golf, gem mining, video arcades, arts and crafts, hayrides, outdoor sports like basketball and volleyball, and a bark park.

 The park has ample restrooms situated around the acreage, three air-conditioned comfort stations, an outdoor stage where visitors can plan performances, a rec hall, laundry facilities, and an outdoor movie theatre where popular films are screened.